Extended events in SQL server- top 5 use

 Q. In Extended Events, how do I make a custom event session?

-Q. Is it possible to filter events in Extended Events according to particular criteria?
+Q. Is filtering events in Extended Events according to particular criteria possible?

-Ans: The usage of predicates is supported by Extended Events, so you can filter events according to particular parameters like duration, database name, or other pertinent factors.
+Ans: Extended Events supports the use of predicates, so you can filter events according to particular parameters like duration, database name, or other pertinent factors.

 Q. What kinds of targets are available for storing data related to Extended Events?

 Ans: To answer your question, Extended Events supports several targets: files, ring buffers, event logs, and the event pairing target.
-Depending on the needs you have for monitoring and analysis, you can select the right target.
+You can select the right target depending on your monitoring and analysis needs.

 Q. How can I examine the information that Extended Events has gathered?

-Ans: You can query and analyze the data gathered by Extended Events using programs like SQL Server Management Studio (SSMS) or custom scripts.
+Ans: You can query and analyze the data from Extended Events using programs like SQL Server Management Studio (SSMS) or custom scripts.
 There are views and functions to get event data.

 Q. Does using Extended Events raise any security concerns?

-Ans: To ensure that users have access to Extended Events, make sure they have the appropriate permissions.
+Ans: To ensure users have access to Extended Events, ensure they have the appropriate permissions.
 Additionally, exercise caution when capturing information, particularly when handling sensitive data.

 See Also